admission: the Faculty’s acceptance of an applicant as a student.

 session: an academic period within a Term.
 Start and end dates for each Session are published annually under Academic Dates and Key Dates.

 subject: a defined area of study.

 term: an academic period during the calendar year.
 There are three Terms: Fall (September-December); Winter (January-April); Summer (May-August).
-Start and end dates for each Term are published annually under Sessional Dates ).
+Start and end dates for each Term are published annually under Sessional Dates (link is external).

 unit: the academic value of a course.